u1i/apibuilder/apibuilder-msql.md

-Run API Builder with MySQL on your machine without the nodejs dependency mess.
-Thanks to the Docker magic!
+# API Builder & MySQL Quick Start

+Creating a CRUD interface for MySQL tables – with API Builder and without coding!

+You need these things on your Windows/Mac/Linux:

+* Docker
+* NodeJS
+* Web Browser
+* Terminal / Command Prompt
+* Text Editor (e.g. Atom)

 ## 1 - Run MySQL on your local machine

-docker run --rm --name mysql-$RANDOM -p 3306:3306 -e MYSQL_ROOT_PASSWORD=axway -d mysql:5.7.24
+`docker run --rm --name mysql-$RANDOM -p 3306:3306 -e MYSQL_ROOT_PASSWORD=axway -d mysql:5.7.24`

 ## 2 - Create DB table and data

+Run phpMyAdmin to create a database and a table:

+`docker run --rm --name myadmin-$RANDOM -d -e MYSQL_ROOT_PASSWORD=axway -e PMA_HOST=172.17.0.1 -p 8087:80 phpmyadmin/phpmyadmin`

+The GUI is now available at http://localhost:8087/index.php

-Just connect to the database using your favorite method.
-You could as well exec into the running mysql container using this command:
+Alternatively, exec into the running mysql container using this command:

-docker exec -it a059e9dd9bd2 bash
+`docker exec -it a059e9dd9bd2 bash`

 and then connect to the database like this:

-mysql -u root -paxway
+`mysql -u root -paxway`

-## 3 - Run preconfigured API Builder 4.0 standalone docker container
+## 3 - Install API Builder and Create a Project

-docker run -it -p 8080:8080 u1ih/apibuilder-standalone bash
+`npm install -g @axway/api-builder`

 ## 4 - Install MySQL Connector